compose-run/client/README.md

 }
 ```

-While Compose follows most typical React conventions, it does prefer named arguments to positional ones – except in cases of single-argument functions.
+While Compose follows most React conventions, it does prefer named arguments to positional ones – except in cases of single-argument functions.

 ## State

 A state in Compose is a cloud variable.
 It can be any JSON-serializable value.
 States are created and managed via the `useCloudState` and `useCloudReducer` hooks, which are cloud-persistent versions of React's built-in `useState` and `useReducer` hooks.

-- `useCloudState` is as simple: it returns the current value of the state, and a function to update it.
+- `useCloudState` is simple.
+It returns the current value of the state, and a function to set it.

-- `useCloudReducer` is more complex: You can't update the state directly.
+- `useCloudReducer` is more complex.
+You can't update the state directly.
 You have to dispatch an action to tell the reducer to update it.
 More on this below.

 ## Names